activisthandbook/rebeltools-guides/docs/dev/contribute/tech-stack/decisions.md

 title: Our decisions
 ---

+We selected our tech stack based on the following criteria:
+- Good documentation.
+- Developing should be easy.
+Spend more time on developing the app, less on setting up the backend.
+Make optimal use of volunteer hours.
+- Cheap, especially for a small to medium user base.

 ## Working with limited resources
 We do not really have a budget to work with, so everything needs to be built by volunteers.
 To make optimal use of the time that our volunteers have available, we need to put together a tech stack that allows us to build an app with as little work as possible.
 That means we might have to sacrifice in other areas:
 - **Web app instead of native app:** By building a progressive web app (PWA), we save a lot of time, since we do not have to make dedicated apps for each platform.